Maumagnaguagno/HyperTensioN/README.md

 HTN planning in Ruby

 Hypertension is an Hierarchical Task Network Planner written in Ruby, which means you have to describe how tasks can be accomplished using method decomposition to achieve a plan, but in Ruby.
 This is very alike to how humans think, taking mental steps further into primitive operators.
 When all operators in the plan are satisfied, the plan found is a valid one.
+HTN is used as an acronym for Hypertension in medical context, therefore the name was given.

 The current version has most of its algorithm inspired by PyHop, with backtracking and unification added.